What is podoconiosis?

 - Subsequent oedema (fluid build-up) and fibrosis

-- Dilation and stiffening of the vessels causes valvular dysfunction
+- Enlargement and stiffening of the vessels, causing valvular dysfunction

-- Attachment of dermis and subdermis to deep fascia
+- Attachment of the dermis and subdermis to the deep fascia

 - Narrowing and obliteration of the lymphatic vessels

-- Destruction of hair follicles, sweat and sebaceous glands .
+- Destruction of the hair follicles, sweat and sebaceous glands.

-There is no contagious or infectious organism identified.
+No contagious or infectious organism has been identified.

 What are the clinical features of podoconiosis?

-Cutaneous symptoms and signs associated with podoconiosis include:
+Cutaneous symptoms and signs associated with podoconiosis include [1–3]:

-- Dermal nodules are elevated, non-translucent lesions 0.5 cm in width and length.
+- Dermal nodules — elevated, non-translucent lesions 0.5 cm in width and length

-- Dermal ridges are elevated lesions 0.5 cm in width.
-These ridges are longer in length than in width.
+- Dermal ridges — elevated lesions 0.5 cm in width, longer in length than in width

-- Longitudinal skin markings are most striking between first and second toes, exaggerated by scrunching toes.
+- Longitudinal skin markings — these are most striking between first and second toes, exaggerated by scrunching

 - Serous ooze

-- Mossy changes: rough velvety skin surface with round or fusiform fluid-filled or papillomatous, hyperkeratotic horny lesions in slipper pattern around heel and border of foot.
-[1, 2, 3]
+- Mossy changes leading to a rough velvety skin surface with round or fusiform, fluid-filled or papillomatous, hyperkeratotic horny lesions in a slipper pattern around the heel and border of foot

-- Pruritus and/or burning sensation over foot and lower limb
+- Pruritus and/or a burning sensation over the foot and lower limb

 - Swelling of the foot and lower limb